ibm-cloud-architecture/refarch-jee/aspects/security.md

 These can be defined in several ways, being the easiest a federated repository in an internal file repository where users and groups are directly managed from the _Users and Groups_ section within the WAS admin console while the most common an standalone LDAP registry.

+#### SSL from WAS to LDAP

+When using an LDAP registry, WebSphere Application Server verifies a user's password using the standard _ldap_bind_.
+This requires that WebSphere Application Server send the user's password to the LDAP server.
+If that request is not encrypted, a hacker could use a network sniffer to steal the passwords of users authenticating (including administrative passwords!).
+Most LDAP directories support LDAP over SSL, and WebSphere Application Server can be configured to use this.
+On the LDAP user registry panel, check the use SSL enabled option and then configure an SSL configuration appropriate to your LDAP directory.
+You’ll most likely need to place the signing key for the LDAP server’s certificate into the trust store.
+It’s best to create a new SSL configuration just for LDAP to avoid causing problems with the existing SSL usage.

+#### SSO and LTPA

 WebSphere Application Server encrypts authentication information so that the application server can send the data from one server to another in a secure manner.
 The encryption of authentication information that is exchanged between servers involves the Lightweight Third-Party Authentication (LTPA) mechanism.
 When accessing web servers that use the LTPA technology it is possible for a web user to re-use their login across physical servers.
 An IBM WebSphere server that is configured to use the LTPA authentication will challenge the web user for a name and password.
 When the user has been authenticated, their browser will have received a session cookie - a cookie that is only available for one browsing session.
 This cookie contains the LTPA token.
 If the user – after having received the LTPA token – accesses a server that is a member of the same authentication realm as the first server, and if the browsing session has not been terminated (the browser was not closed down), then the user is automatically authenticated and will not be challenged for a name and password.
 Such an environment is also called a Single-Sign-On (SSO) environment.

 ![Security 9](https://github.com/ibm-cloud-architecture/refarch-jee/raw/master/static/imgs/Security/Security9.png)